 Why replace wheels?
 If you have plastic wheels, you’ll get a lot of operational benefits in terms of increased reliability by changing to metal wheels.
 Plastic wheels build up dirt much faster and are prone to derailment.

-In many cases, it’s more cost effective and simpler to replace the entire truck with one that has pre-assembled wheels.
+In many cases, it’s simpler and more cost effective to replace the entire truck with one that has pre-assembled wheels.
 Martin shows some Kadee sets that he uses.

-Martin also has an NMRA Standards Gage Tool.
+Martin also has an NMRA Standards Gage tool.
 It has CC dimensions for wheels.
 You will find that, even if you buy a new car with pre-installed metal wheels of the right kind for your layout, you should check the CC dimension because it is not always exact.
-Use this tool and avoid problems.
+Use this tool to avoid problems.

 Couplings are another important factor for reliability.
 Horn-hook couplings are no longer recommended.
 The most common couplings today are from Kadee, especially #5 and #58.
 Martin does not mix these on his layouts.
 Staying with one type works best from a reliability standpoint.